PinkSerenity/treble_build_pe/README.md

 # Pixel Experience Plus GSI

+**Huge thanks to Alberto Ponces for being the original maintainer of this project**

 ## Build
 To get started with building Pixel Experience Plus GSI, you'll need to get familiar with [Git and Repo](https://source.android.com/source/using-repo.html) as well as [How to build a GSI](https://github.com/phhusson/treble_experimentations/wiki/How-to-build-a-GSI%3F).
 - Create a new working directory for your Pixel Experience Plus build and navigate to it: